CIT85/timothym-pub/w4_css/css.md

 REM: font size of the root element.
 CH The advance measure (width) of the glyph "0" of the element's font.
 Dev tools are amazing. must use when I see something interesting on a website.

+better to use percentage then to us VW. you have to be mindful of the coding you are doing to account for width and hight.